doubleppereira/libertad/README.md

 };
 ```

-At the end of this process we have three decorators ready to be consumed:
+At the end of this process we have the following decorators ready to be consumed:

 - The `@injectProps` decorator can be used to inject props mapped from the Redux state.
 - The `@injectActions` decorator can be used to inject actions creators after binding them to dispatch.